2xR/rr.approx/README.rst

 Contributing
 ------------

-Improvements are welcome through github pull requests (tests would be nice to have... :P)
+Contributions are welcome through github pull requests (tests would sure be nice to have... :P).

-And if you're using the library and would like to say *"thanks!"* and/or keep me working on it, why not `buy me a beer <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2UMJC8HSU8RFJ&lc=PT&item_name=DoubleR&item_number=github%2f2xR%2fpaypal&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted>`_ ?
+And if you're using the library and would like to say *"thanks!"* and/or keep me working on it, why not `buy me a beer <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2UMJC8HSU8RFJ&lc=PT&item_name=DoubleR&item_number=github%2f2xR%2fpaypal&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted>`_?

+Happy approximate comparisons!